zinc-collective/compensated/www/index.md

 ## How Compensated Works

-Compensated is a Ruby gem that you can include directly in your existing Ruby projects, or host as a thin adapter to normalize events as they stream in.
+Compensated is a Ruby gem that you can include directly in your existing Ruby projects, or host as a thin adapter to transform events as they stream in.
 Think of it like [Nylas](https://www.nylas.com/), [Yodlee](https://www.yodlee.com/), [Plaid](https://plaid.com/), or [Griddler](https://github.com/thoughtbot/griddler); but for getting paid.

 Compensated early alpha, with a few production installations.
 You can [reach out][contact-email] with your use case and we'll happily weigh in on if it could work for you.